National Certificate in Beauty Services (Cosmetology) (Level 3)

 The course builds your confidence and skills which allows you to work in beauty retail, on a beauty service reception desk, or as a self-employed beauty service provider.

-You can also choose further study and cross-credit what you’ve learnt towards our Level 4 beauty programme.
+You can also choose further study and cross-credit what you’ve learnt towards our Level 4 beauty qualification.

-During the programme you will develop your skills in:
+During your study you'll develop your skills in:

 - Cosmetic services including mini facials, eyelash tinting, eyebrow shaping, and make-up applications

 - Manicure and pedicure services